Some concepts and ideas from the big corporate world translate pretty well into the small business environment, others not so much.

 What do we mean by "internal controls"?
 Put simply, they are a set of tools and techniques operated within a business that, applied correctly, help you to achieve desired outcomes and avoid problems, whilst safeguarding the company's assets.
 Internal controls, then, are fundamental to good corporate governance and the management of risk.

-The Institute of Internal Auditors has published quite a good paper on the subject of Control which can be downloaded here.
+The Institute of Internal Auditors has published quite a good paper on the subject of Control - click through to download the Control paper.
 The paper refers to the COSO model which concerns itself with three main objectives: effective and efficient operations; reliable financial reporting; and compliance with laws and regulations.

 All well and good, but how does any of this help the smaller business?
 Lets see...